factcast/factcast/factcast-site/documentation/content/setup/examples/config.md

 * Sending keep-alive HTTP/2 PINGs on the connection is useful in case you are running on infrastructure that doesn't support configurable idle timeouts, and threfore closes connections.

-* The proposed values are defining a scenario where the client sends keep-alive HTTP/2 PINGs every 300s and the server accepts these behavior without sending `GO_AWAY ENHANCE_YOUR_CALM` to the client.
+* The proposed values are defining a scenario where the client sends keep-alive HTTP/2 PINGs every 300s and the server accepts this behavior without sending `GO_AWAY ENHANCE_YOUR_CALM` to the client.
 Please adobt to your specific needs.

 ### Client side